pixarninja/contour_construction_algorithm/README.md

 This algorithm calculates the shortest path between a set of datapoints using only curvature.
-I have named this method of distance computation "Tao Distance", because it deals with calculating a constant defined
+I have named this method of distance computation "tao distance", because it deals with calculating a constant defined
 below:
 ```
-Tao = dot_product(T1, T2)/(T1.length * T2.length)
+tao = dot_product(T1, T2)/(T1.length * T2.length)
 ```
 Vectors T1 and T2 are unit tangent vectors calculated by the program.
-But since the length of a unit vector is 1, we can write Tao as:
+But since the length of a unit vector is 1, we can write tao as:
 ```
-Tao = dot_product(T1, T2)
+tao = dot_product(T1, T2)
 ```
 We then calculate curvature by using the length of the displacement vector (T2 - T1) divided by the angle between T2 and T1.
-Given the previously stated equivalence, Tao can be used to simplify the calculation of the angle between the two unit tangent vectors.
-The final Tao-Distance Equation is defined below:
+Given the previously stated equivalence, tao can be used to simplify the calculation of the angle between the two unit tangent vectors.
+The final tao-distance Equation is defined below:
 ```
-Tao-Distance = V.length + curvature + theta
+tao-distance = V.length + curvature + theta
 ```
-Thus the program calculates this distance for each possibility, chooses the point with the smallest Tao-Distance, and builds the path without having to compare the found path with any others.
+Thus the program calculates this distance for each possibility, chooses the point with the smallest tao-distance, and builds the path without having to compare the found path with any others.

 This program is designed to work for "convex datasets", meaning the